KieranM279/Rosalind-Challenges/README.md

 # Rosalind-Challenges
-Scripts I have used to complete the tasks set out by Rosalind.info
+Scripts I have used to complete the tasks set out by Rosalind.info.
+Each require you to enter your working directory before hand.

-#Method
-This function creates a dictionary of the amino acid's mass and frequencies.
-Then, using this data, returns the overall mass of the protein sequence (input in string format).